Video: “Bill Cunningham Was There” with John Kurdewan and Steven Stolman

 Amy Fine Collins was a Special Correspondent to Vanity Fair for over 25 years and is now an Editor at Large at Air Mail and the Contributing Editor (New York) to World of Interiors.
 An arbiter and owner of the International Best-Dressed List, founded by Eleanor Lambert in 1940, she was inducted into its Hall of Fame in 1996.
 Collins has written or contributed to over a dozen books.
 Her most recent book is The International Best-Dressed List: The Official Story (Rizzoli), now in development as a documentary series.

-This program accompanies Capturing the Changing City, our new series of conversations with artists, writers, and historians about how they seek to represent the New York scene on the page, film, canvas, and beyond.
+This program is part of Capturing the Changing City, a new series of conversations with artists, writers, and historians about how they seek to represent the New York scene on the page, film, canvas, and beyond.

 Event Logistics (subject to change based on NYC regulations)